-To support renewable energy in Pakistan, the World Bank has recently committed $100 million for solar energy projects in Sindh.
-This program would support independent power producers to develop 400 MW of new solar power projects and provide partial grants to private sector firms for the commercial provision of Solar Home Systems to 200,000 households.
+To expand renewable energy in Pakistan’s energy mix, the World Bank has provided $100 million of financing to Sind Solar Energy Project to support independent power producers develop 400 MW of new solar power projects and provide partial grants to private sector firms for the commercial provision of Solar Home Systems to 200,000 households.

-The most promising sub-sectors within this sector are:
+The most promising opportunities within this sector are:

 - Biomass Boilers

 - Distribution Equipment